 GSD5 (McArdle disease) coordinator

 Andrew had symptoms from age 4 but he was 30 before a lucky break led to a diagnosis.
 There was no help for another 20 years until he found AGSD-UK in 1999.
 Andrew supported the development of the UK McArdle Clinic and was appointed GSD5 coordinator in 2004.
 He tries to help other people with McArdle’s improve their life experience of the disease.

 He was for 30 years managing director of his own design company.
 Then for 10 years led a software developer for design, advertising and publishing.
-Well past retirement he still works full time to support McArdle people around the world.
+Now well past retirement he still works full time to support McArdle people around the world.
 He is on the boards of Euromac and IamGSD.
 His “101 Tips” book is produced in 8 languages.

 An ex-paraglider pilot and world record holder, Andrew was for years on the UK governing body for paragliding.
 He brings to AGSD-UK his experience in the development of small businesses and charities.
 Andrew served as Chairman of AGSD-UK from 2009 to 2014.

 Andrew lives in mid Wales.
 Using techniques he has developed he has climbed all 188 of the Welsh mountains over 2,000 feet, plus mountains around the world.
 Andrew organised the “Walk over Wales” awareness-raising event in 2010 and has subsequently led annual walking courses for McArdle people from 17 countries.